 Instructions for Immigrant Visa (K) Applicants Applying for a Visa in London

 The Immigrant Visa Unit at this Embassy is processing your application for a visa.
-While no assurance can be given regarding the appointment date of your visa interview, you should now prepare for that appointment and take the following three steps.
+You should now prepare for that appointment and take the following three steps.

-Complete the Form DS-160 for each family member applying for a visa and print the confirmation sheet as it will be required on the day of the interview.
-If a question does not apply to you, please mark it with a N/A. Note: The failure to complete the form promptly will delay the processing of your application.
+Complete the nonimmigrant visa application Form DS-160 for each family member applying for a visa and print the confirmation sheet as this must be presented on the day of the interview.
+If a question does not apply to you, please mark it with a N/A.

-Your child may have claim to U.S. citizenship through birth abroad to a U.S. citizen.
-If your child is an American citizen he or she will require a U.S. passport to travel to the United States.
-If your child's eligibility for citizenship has not yet been determined, you should contact American Citizen Services at the Embassy for further information.
+Children born abroad to a U.S. citizen may have claim to U.S. citizenship.
+If your child is a U.S. citizen s/he will require a U.S. passport to travel to the United States.
+If your child's eligibility for citizenship has not yet been determined, you should contact the American Citizen Services at the Embassy for further information.

 What Happens Next?